Ukrainian National Assembly – Ukrainian People's Self-Defence: Russo-Ukrainian War

 UNSO had also fought in the Russo-Ukrainian War as part of the Ukrainian Volunteer Corps and the Territorial defence battalions 131st Separate Reconnaissance Battalion "UNSO", 1st Recon Company UNSO and 55th UNSO Battalion.
-It also fought in the 2022 Russian invasion of Ukraine.
+Members of the brigade have participated in the full-scale war between Russia and Ukraine following the 2022 invasion.

 Ideology and image

 The Ukrainian National Assembly – Ukrainian People's Self-Defence 1994 party platform envisioned Kyiv as the centre of a new, pan-Slavic, eastern military bloc.
-International-security expert Andrew McGregor said in 2006 that the UNA-UNSO "might be best characterized as an influential fringe movement" and "its high visibility belies its limited numbers."
+International security expert Andrew McGregor said in 2006 that the UNA-UNSO "might be best characterized as an influential fringe movement" and "its high visibility belies its limited numbers."
 Its anthem is "Stay, my love, don't cry, honey", a reprise of "Bella ciao".